hereon-GEMS/pydidas/pydidas/docs/source/code/package_structure.rst

 - **pydidas.data_io**

-        The pydidas image reader and writer implementation and a registry class for the various formats.
+        The pydidas image reader and writer implementation and registry classes for the various formats.

   - *pydidas.data_io.implementations*